gbozee/Payment-Client/README.md

 This is a work in progress PWA application for processing withdrawal payment on the Tuteria platform.

+A live version of this app is hosted at [https://withdrawal-apps.now.sh](https://withdrawal-apps.now.sh)

+The credentials are `username: james@example.com` and `password:password101`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts